Jump to navigation

-Forensic Services consists of four departments: Court Services, Forensic Community Based Services (FCBS), Jail Based Evaluation and Restoration, and Outpatient Restoration Services.
+Forensic Services consists of five departments: Court Services, Forensic Community Based Services (FCBS), Jail Based Evaluation and Restoration, Forensic Support Team, and Outpatient Restoration Services.
 These departments are responsible for coordinating, managing and responding to court orders for forensic evaluation and related forensic services statewide.

 Vision: Forensic Services will develop, implement, monitor and enhance high-quality programs in the least restrictive environment in collaboration with our stakeholders to support the mission of Colorado Courts.

 Values: In Forensic Services, we strive to:

 For this may lead to innovation, growth and success.